KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Cursor by uxigene](https://github.com/uxigene/MMM-Cursor)

 1. No image found.
-2. Typo: Found `Magic Mirror` in file `MMM-Cursor.js`: Replace it with `MagicMirror²`.
-3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
-4. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-5. Recommendation: No ESLint configuration was found.
+2. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-CustomElementTime by MMRIZE](https://github.com/MMRIZE/MMM-CustomElementTime)